listar2000/pm_ranking/_sources/blogpost/ranking_llm_250810.md.txt

-# How We Score & Rank LLMs in Prediction Markets
+# How We Score & Rank LLMs in Prophet Arena

 > **Author:** Sida Li, Prophet Arena Team
 >
-> **Date:** August 1st, 2025
+> **Date:** August 10th, 2025
 >
 > **Estimated Reading Time:** 9 minutes
 ---

 Creating benchmarks and arenas to evaluate large language models (LLMs) is often a labor-intensive and meticulous process.
 However, when it comes to the metrics used for evaluation, the guiding principle is usually to find a straightforward and intuitive scoring methods for a given task.
-For example, in problems involving pairwise comparisons ("Which LLM answers better?"), the Elo rating system offers a clean and elegant solution.
+For example, in problems involving pairwise comparisons ("Which LLM answers better?"), the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) offers a clean and elegant solution.
 Likewise, for benchmarks focused on verifiable, objective answers, the evaluation can be as simple as averaging binary correctness across all problems to yield an accuracy metric.

 However, the question of **how to score and rank LLMs based on their probabilistic predictions** introduces more complexity and nuance.
 Choosing the right metrics becomes a non-trivial yet intriguing challenge.
 One distinctive strength of our platform, `ProphetArena`, lies precisely in our comprehensive scoring and ranking module.
 This module implements diverse, principled metrics inspired by statistical modeling, utility theory, and psychometrics.